CHTC/chtc-website-source/transfer-data-researchdrive.md

 1. Access to a Research Drive share, either as PI or member of your PI's group.
 2. Access to CHTC's "transfer" server, `transfer.chtc.wisc.edu`.

-Note that, for now, these instructions are mainly aimed at people transferring files to and from CHTC's large data location on the HTC System, `/staging/`.
+Note that, for now, these instructions are specifically for transferring large input and output file to and from CHTC's large data location on the HTC System, `/staging/`.
 In the future, it may be possible to transfer files directly between a submit server `/home` directory and Research Drive.